Scalable Wake-up of Multi-Channel Single-Hop Radio Networks

-where in the last step in the derivation we used the inequality $ \binom{n }{ k} < \left(\frac{ne}{k}\right)^k $.
-This justifies~\eqref{eqn:half-of-binom}, which implies that there exist two sets in $\cS$ whose intersection has $\frac{k}{2}$ elements.
-This completes the proof of~(a). \end{proof}
+We have thus justified~\eqref{eqn:half-of-binom}.
+This in turn implies that there exist two sets in $\cS$ whose intersection has exactly $\frac{k}{2}$ elements.
+This completes the proof of existence of two sets $A$ and $B$ in $\cS$ that satisfy part~(a). \end{proof}

 Now we proceed to prove the lower bound, which is formulated as follows.